Alexander-Evans-Moncloa/FPGA-pong-game-from-scratch/README.md

   Comprehensive test benches were developed to simulate each module and verify the overall system performance.

 - **VGA Display:**
-  Integrated a VGA interface for visual output, enabling real-time game rendering and synchronization.
+  Integrated a VGA interface for visual output, enabling real-time game rendering and synchronisation.

 ## Directory Structure
 - **ArithmeticLogicUnit:** Contains the design files for the ALU module.